-QuickBooks for Mac can convert a Quicken for Mac file created with, or updated by, Quicken for Mac 2007.
-Ensure that Quicken for Mac is up to date
+QuickBooks for Mac can convert a Quicken for Mac file created with, or updated by, Quicken for Mac 2007 and newer.
+Ensure that Quicken for Mac is up to date.

 You may need to make some changes to your Quicken Account list and Memorized Transaction list to make the transition from Quicken to QuickBooks as smooth as possible.

 If you plan to continue using Quicken with this data (for example, if you had combined business and personal finances in your Quicken file), make a copy of your Quicken file to convert before you make any of the following changes.
 Convert only the accounts you want to use in QuickBooks Before you convert to QuickBooks, delete accounts in Quicken that you know you won't want in QuickBooks.
 In QuickBooks, you cannot delete accounts that contain transactions, but in Quicken you can.
 So it's easier to delete accounts you know you won't want before you convert.